lifeisstillgood/TomorrowsManifesto/chapterone.rst

 -------------
 High carbon initial cost of evs os such that for cars that have very low usage (??) then replacing the car will not have a positive return on carbon reduction - so have some licensing scheme for low usage cars till end of life - why spend 100 tons of CO2 for a car that is going to sit in garage most of its life and output 50 tons ?

+Break traditional loyalities
+- dems we're how athens are ages its citizens like gengis khan

+will online dem be more reframing across globe? see the kids film home

 plastics
 --------